mossblaser/Stumpy/README.rst

 Stumpy: A Code-Golf, Python STUMP CPU Emulator
 ==============================================

+A small (50 line) STUMP CPU emulator written in Python along with a quick-and-dirty example "test-bench" program for running STUMP binaries.

 The STUMP CPU
 -------------
 The STUMP is a simple 16-bit RISC microprocessor built as an example during the